Noise Levels in New Kent County, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,781 New Kent County residents, or 12.6%, live above that level.
 By land area, 24.7% of New Kent County is above 55 dBA.

 Average noise levels for New Kent County residents, grouped by direction from the center of New Kent County.
-Western New Kent County carries the highest population-weighted average; Northern New Kent County carries the lowest.
-Just 2% of residents in Northern New Kent County live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western New Kent County.
+The highest population-weighted average is in the Quinton area (western New Kent County); the lowest is in northern New Kent County, where just 3% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Quiet office